Amy Hebert: Crime

 On August 20, 2007, Amy Hebert fatally stabbed her children and the family dog; Camille was aged 9 and Braxton was aged 7.
 Hebert told a psychiatrist that Camille had begged for her life.
 The children had defensive wounds to their hands and arms; Camille had about 30–35 stab wounds to the front of her torso while Braxton had about 50-55 stab wounds to his torso, with about 30 to the front and 20–25 to the back.
 All of Camille's vital organs had been hit, and both victims had been stabbed in the heart.
 Camille was also stabbed on her scalp about 30 times; the blade did not penetrate her skull.
 Amy Hebert also stabbed herself about 30 times, giving herself wounds in the abdomen, chest, neck, and wrists.

 An employee of Jefferson Parish's crime laboratory, Tim Scanlan, stated that while authorities discovered Hebert and the children in bed together, Hebert stabbed herself and the children elsewhere.
 He did not state where Braxton was attacked; psychologist Glenn Ahava stated that Hebert said that she attacked Braxton on a couch.
 Scanlan believed Camille was likely attacked in Hebert's bedroom and the bathroom, and that Hebert injured herself in one or both of those locations.
 According to Ahava, Hebert said that Camille had been sleeping in the bed in that room and that she stabbed her in both of those rooms.
 Scanlan also stated that she attacked the dog in the utility room.

 A co-worker who noticed Hebert did not show up to work drove by her house and, after knocking on the door and receiving no response, contacted a member of her family.
 Chad dialed 9-1-1, asking authorities to check on the welfare of the children.
 Chad's father, R.J.
 "Buck" Hebert, came to the house and discovered the crime scene.
 Deputies of the Lafourche Parish Sheriff's Office subsequently entered the house and used a taser to subdue Hebert.
-Sheriff Craig Webre of Lafourche Parish stated that as the children's bodies were in rigor mortis upon discovery, having been dead for more than one hour.
+Sheriff Craig Webre of Lafourche Parish stated that as the children's bodies were in rigor mortis upon discovery, they had been dead for more than one hour.
 The bodies were transported to Jefferson Parish for their autopsies.

 Hebert was treated in the intensive care unit at Ochsner St. Anne General Hospital in Raceland.
 Mark Hebert, a doctor (no relation), stated in records at the Ochsner hospital that her self-inflicted injuries were life-threatening.